tam-carre/metalborn/webapp/docs/Elm_When_to_use_lenses_How_to_generate_them.md

 - Run `elm-review --fix-all` at the Elm project root
 - The lenses `address`, `street` and `name` are now exported by `src/Fields.elm`
+    - If you're currently working on a commit you might have other errors that you don't want to fix yet.
+In that case use `elm-review --fix` and manually approve each fix.

 If you wish to learn more about how the `elm-review` rule works, check out [elm-review-missing-record-field-lens](https://package.elm-lang.org/packages/lue-bird/elm-review-missing-record-field-lens/2.1.0/)